cdktf/cdktf-provider-cloudflare/docs/hyperdriveConfig.csharp.md

 - *Type:* string

-Client ID associated with the Cloudflare Access Service Token used to connect via Access.
+The Client ID of the Access token to use when connecting to the origin database.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/hyperdrive_config#access_client_id HyperdriveConfig#access_client_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/hyperdrive_config#access_client_id HyperdriveConfig#access_client_id}

 ---